Signalen/signalen.org/src/pages/common-ground.en.md

 ### Signalen and Common Ground

 Signals has been applied to the design principles of Common Ground, making it quickly, easily and safely available to municipalities in the Netherlands.
-Signals is optimized for the [Haven reference implementation] (https://haven.commonground.nl), the standard cloud-agnostic infrastructure used for all Common Ground initiatives.
+Signals is optimized for the [Haven reference implementation](https://haven.commonground.nl), the standard cloud-agnostic infrastructure used for all Common Ground initiatives.

 ### Who owns the Signalen?